LeoTsui/CS259D_Notes_HW/notes/An_Examination_of_User_Behavior_for_Re-Authentication.md

 * Temporal features
     * Over a window of W data points
         * \# of events in each temporal category
-        * Subsequent spatial events or spatial events separated by K data points
+        * Subsequent temporal events or temporal events separated by K data points
             * Mean, stdv, skewness
             * N-graph duration (N between 1-8)
         * Total of 240 features